 As London’s population climbs towards 10 million, transportation infrastructure must be upgraded and expanded to meet demand.
 These major infrastructure schemes are about more than moving people around; they present opportunities to unlock new housing, boost employment, facilitate regeneration and contribute to placemaking.
 Through a panel of speakers and a workshop, the second event in our Priorities for Transport in a Growing London series looked at the major transport infrastructure London’s growing population needs as well as the opportunities and challenges surrounding its delivery.
-The event, hosted by Arup, is summarised below.
+The event, hosted by Arup and supported by Lewis Silkin, is summarised below.

 Matthew Yates, Head of Planning Projects at TfL, noted that projected population and economic growth will put pressure on London’s transport services.
 With a limit to the capacity of existing services and key opportunity areas lacking adequate transport networks – such as the Lee Valley, Thames Gateway and Heathrow – new infrastructure is necessary to support London’s growth.
 For example, the first phase of Crossrail 2 will unlock development in the Upper Lea Valley; the Bakerloo Line extension will serve regeneration sites along Old Kent Road; and river crossings and a Rotherhithe footbridge will connect east London.
 Equally important are bus, cycling and walking routes to help deliver the benefits of these schemes to surrounding communities.